glyphrider/ansible.sh/README.md

 ## N.B.

-The super obnoxious prompt is intensional.
+The super obnoxious prompt is intensional; the British spelling of intentional is not.

 ## Getting Out